CodeCreatePlay360/PandaEditor/README.md

 1. Panda3D
 2. WxPython
 3. Python WatchDog
-4. TypeEnforce

 ## Install
-**Installiation process is fairly simple, first your need to install all dependencies**
+**Installiation process is fairly simple, first your need to install all dependencies**,
 1. Panda3D
-2. pip install wxPython (should work out of box for Windows and macOS, for Linux/Ubuntu users, you can follow download instructions from wxPython's website or get compatible wheel from [linix-wheels](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-22.04/).)
+2. Pip install wxPython (should work out of box for Windows and macOS, for Linux/Ubuntu users, you can follow download instructions from wxPython's website or get compatible wheel from [linix-wheels](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-22.04/).)
-3. pip install watchdog
+3. Pip install watchdog
-4. pip install type_enforced
-**Finally, to install PandaEditor**
-1. Download this repository and
+1. Download this repository
 2. Run main.py

 ## Manual